v-rgrace/Viva/Viva/learning/workday-create-raas-report.md

 Check with your organization admins for details around same.
 Otherwise, you can refer to the steps mentioned here to enable the provisioning.
 [Tutorial: Configure Workday for automatic user provisioning with on-premises Active Directory](/entra/identity/saas-apps/workday-inbound-tutorial)

+> [!IMPORTANT]
+> Verify that XML alias for the report field names, filter names, and prompt names match precisely with the support documentation after creating the report.

 ## Create RaaS report on the Workday portal for catalog sync

 This report should be created from the primary Admin account of Workday to avoid any privacy and security related concerns.
 Currently we're syncing historic and present assignments.